Kathy McTavish: sound, code and moving pictures

 The ”origin of birds” exhibit first appeared at the Prøve Gallery in Duluth, MN in 2014.
 The physical installation has a companion interactive web site (originofbirds.blueboatfilms.com).
-The origin of birds mixes image, sound, data, text and a live twitter stream to create a video collage / a multi-sensory torrent.
-The physical installation includes multiple projections, live performance, and QR code “portals” into the interactive web environment.
+The origin of birds installation mixed image, sound, data, text and a live twitter stream to create a video collage / a multi-sensory torrent.
+The physical installation included multiple projections, live performance, and QR code portals into the interactive web environment.

 Funded by the Jerome Foundation and the Arrowhead Regional Arts Council.